 How Does the IRS Promote Post-Issuance Compliance?

 Generally, an issuer will receive more favorable resolution terms under TEB VCAP than for the same tax violation discovered during an examination of the bonds.
-In addition, an issuer that identifies a violation in accordance with the implementation of its written post-issuance compliance procedures can generally expect to receive more favorable treatment in resolving its tax violation under TEB VCAP than if the issuer has not implemented such procedures.

 The Advisory Committee on Tax Exempt and Government Entities (ACT) issued several reports related to post-issuance compliance.
 Specific ACT recommendations on post-issuance compliance procedures are included in an exhibit to its June 2007 report.